Th0masL/ec2-metadata-exporter-service/README.md

 # ec2-metadata-exporter-service

-This Python script allows you to extract the Metadata and Tags from an AWS EC2 Instance and export them as Environment Variables into a file.
+This Python script is used to monitor and extract the Metadata and Tags from within an AWS EC2 Instance, and expose them to internal processes by exporting them to a local Environment Variables file.

-This file can then be loaded by other services, thus allowing the Metadata and Tags to be automatically passed to your Linux Services.
+The script keep running in the background to make sure that any changes to the EC2 Tags is being reflected in the local file.

+You can then use this local Environment Variable file in other Linux services and scripts, allowing dynamic control of your services and script by simply updating the values of the EC2 Tag.

 ## Requirements